dronefly-garden/dronefly/docs/guide_for_participants.rst

 ----------------
-This guide has a number of sections aimed at introducing our new and existing users to Discord itself, the iNaturalist Discord Server, and the bots and channels on that server.
+This guide has a number of sections aimed at introducing our new and existing users to Discord itself, the iNaturalist Discord Server, and its bots and channels.

-If you already know the :ref:`Discord Basics` is and how to use it, you may wish to skip ahead to :ref:`Set Up Your Roles` and then :ref:`Using the Discord Bots`, the largest section of this document.
+If you already know the :ref:`Discord Basics` is and how to use it, you may wish to skip ahead to :ref:`Set Up Your Roles` and then :ref:`Using the Discord Bots`, the largest section.

-Following that, there are several brief guides to :ref:`Participating` in the various channels on the server, and finally, the :ref:`Appendices` cover miscellaneous side topics.
+Following that, there are several brief sections introducing you to :ref:`Participating` in the various channels on the server, and finally, the :ref:`Appendices` cover miscellaneous side topics.

 ==============
 Discord Basics